TurnerSoftwareDev/GhostNet/README.md

    ```shell
    npm start
    ```
-   Then navigate to in your browser to http://localhost:8080.
-Your browser will automatically load any changes you make so you don't have to keep hitting the refresh button.
+   Then navigate in your browser to http://localhost:8080.
+Your browser will automatically load any changes you make while developing, so you don't have to keep hitting the refresh button.
 4. Generate website assets for deployment
    ```shell